Elytro-eth/Elytro-wallet-contract/contracts/modules/README.md

 # Module Introduction

-SoulWallet modules introduce customizable features to SoulWallet contracts.
-They are smart contracts designed to extend the functionality of SoulWallet, while keeping module logic distinct from the core contracts of SoulWallet.
-A basic SoulWallet operates independently of any modules, which are optional and intended to enhance functionality based on user needs.
+Elytro modules introduce customizable features to Elytro contracts.
+They are smart contracts designed to extend the functionality of Elytro, while keeping module logic distinct from the core contracts of Elytro.
+A basic Elytro operates independently of any modules, which are optional and intended to enhance functionality based on user needs.

 ## Implement new Module